FREQUENTLY ASKED QUESTIONS

 E-bikes are allowed in the Summit Challenge, but with a few caveats.
 Our routes travel on bicycle paths that DO NOT allow Class 3 e-bikes.
 If you are unsure of the classification of your e-bike, please contact the manufacturer or retailer where you purchased your bike.
 If you are on a Class 1 or Class 2 e-bike (or any other type of non-motorized bicycle), bring your courtesy and common sense and join us!

-If you take part in the 50 mile, 80 mile or 100 mile route using a Class 1 or Class 2 e-bike and are recording a ride file, please DO NOT post your ride to Ride with GPS.
-The Summit Challenge uses Ride with GPS to record our King/Queen of the Mountain segments, and we do not include e-bike ride times in the KOM/QOM.
+If you take part in the 50 mile, 80 mile or 100 mile route using a Class 1 or Class 2 e-bike and are recording a ride file, please DO NOT post your ride to Strava.
+The Summit Challenge uses Strava to record our King/Queen of the Mountain segments, and we do not include e-bike ride times in the KOM/QOM.